xaviza11/TYPE_WAR_TEST/README.md

-This repository have tests for backend and fronted of TypeWat app
+"This repository has tests for the backend and frontend of the TypeWar app."